Hart County, Kentucky

 Hart County is a county located in the south central portion of the Commonwealth of Kentucky.
 As of the 2020 census, the population was 19,288.
 Its county seat is Munfordville, its largest city is Horse Cave.
-Hart County is a prohibition or dry county.
+Hart County is a moist county with alcohol sales permitted in Horse Cave by city ordinance.

 History

 Hart County was formed in 1819 from portions of Hardin and Barren counties.
 The county is named for Captain Nathaniel G. S. Hart, a Kentucky militia officer in the War of 1812 who was wounded at the Battle of Frenchtown and died in the Massacre of the River Raisin.

 The Battle of Munfordville, a Confederate victory, was fought in the county in 1862, during the American Civil War.

 A courthouse fire in January 1928 resulted in the loss of some county records.

-In 1989 the Amish settlement near Munfordville was founded.
+In 1989, the Amish settlement near Munfordville was founded.
 It has ties to the Geauga Amish settlement in Ohio, from where many of the Munfordville Amish came.
-It is the fastest growing Amish settlement in America and had 14 church districts and a total population of about 1,800 people as of 2013.
+It is the fastest growing Amish settlement in America, and had 14 church districts and a total population of about 1,800 people as of 2013.